istio/istio.io/content/about/community/join/index.md

 {{< community_item logo="./discourse.svg" alt="Discourse" >}}
 Head for the [Istio discussion board](https://discuss.istio.io) to ask questions, participate in discussions, and get help troubleshooting problems.
-You can use your github ID to login!
+You can use your GitHub ID to login!
 {{< /community_item >}}

 {{< community_item logo="./stackoverflow.svg" alt="Stack Overflow" >}}